 The article also said that neither the groom's parents nor Edward Curtis had ever heard of Ella Holland before the newspaper's revelation about the marriage.
 We now know that census records from 1900 show a 30-year-old Ella Guptill living in San Francisco with her daughter Marion, but the census entry, dated June 6, 1900, shows Marion's birth date as July, 1893.
 There seems to be no explanation for this discrepancy.
 The census record also lists Marion's birthplace as Tacoma.
 The record does not indicate a husband for Ella, but her age is consistent with the marriage certificate in which she claimed she was born in Ireland about 1870.

 Guptill either anticipated that the news of his marriage would create a controversy, or he simply became tired of his double life or adopted line of work (or perhaps both).
 Either way, in the same newspaper as the article about Guptill's marriage a legal notice appeared announcing the dissolution of the partnership of Curtis & Gutpill effective two weeks earlier, on February 26.
 Guptill then moved the San Francisco to be with his wife.
 Sadly, she died in 1913 at the age of 43.
 In later census records, he listed his occupation variously as carpenter, salesman, and janitor.

-By the time that Guptill decided to leave, Edward Curtis was confident enough in his own skills that he launched a new studio solely under his name, and he never looked back.
+By the time that Guptill decided to leave, Edward Curtis was confident enough in his own skills that he launched a new studio solely under his name.
 He had already started to create some of his signature images of Native Peoples who lived in and around Seattle, and he continued to earn praise and awards for his photography.
 Within just a few short years, Edward Curtis had gone from being bedridden to gaining national fame, and he had no intention of stopping anytime soon.